okwolf/hyperapp-logger/README.md

 })
 ```

+### Browser

+Because this package exports as UMD you can add it to an existing HTML/pen with the following script: `https://unpkg.com/hyperapp-logger` (For [CodePen](https://codepen.io) this is under Settings -> JavaScript -> Add External JavaScript).
+Then you just need to add the mixin to your app: `mixins: [hyperappLogger()]` and you'll be seeing logs!
+[Here](https://codepen.io/anon/pen/prOmqx?editors=0010) is an example of adding this logger to the ubiquitous counter Hyperapp sample.

 ## Options

 If you wish to customize what the logger does, provide a `log` property in the optional options passed when creating it: